sotigr/sotigr.github.io/md/blog/posts/test-article.md

 ## Final thoughts

-While this is a very complicated way to essentially enable port forwarding, it has some benefit even if port forwarding is an available option.
-One benefit is that you do not expose your home ip address and network with the rest of the internet, thus protecting your privacy.
+While this is a very complicated way to essentially enable port forwarding, it has some benefits even if port forwarding is an available option.
+One benefit is that you do not expose your home ip address and network to the rest of the internet, thus protecting your privacy.
 All outsiders can see is the location of the data center event though the server is at home.

-For me another benefit is that for the low cost of 5 euros per month, I get a static ip on top of the added security mentioned above.
-Because of course my provider changes 10 euro for the benefit of having a static ip.
-I used to pay for a dynamic dns service but now it is not needed anymore.
+For me another benefit is that for 5 euros per month, I get a static ip on top of the added security mentioned above.
+My ISP charges 10 euros for a static ip.